BuckShlegeris/BuckShlegeris.github.io/_posts/2016-06-12-quickselect-lemma.md

 ```

 So now the array is going to shrink on average by a factor of 2 every recursive call, but in the worst case the tree will stay the same size every time.
 So we now expect to $latex \log(m)$ recursive calls, for a total cost of $latex O(m + \log(m) \cdot \log(n))$.

+(Incidentally, calling `ost.split_on_left_by_value` doesn't affect the asymptotic runtime of this function, because this only decreases the size of `ost` by a constant multiplier in expectation, and it doesn't cause `ost.rank(pivot_element)` to run asymptotically faster.)

 Okay, this is better.
 But can we improve it even more?